-Long-Term

-Arithmetic Expected

-Asset Class Target Allocation Real Rate of Return
+Asset Class Torget Allegation Long-Term Arithmetic Expected Real Rate of Return

+Target Allocation

 Domestic Large Cap Equity 22.5% 5.44%

 Domestic Small Cap Equity 2.5% 6.62%

-Developed International Large 20.0% 6.71%
+Developed International Large Cap Equity 20.0% 6.71%

-Cap Equity 20.070 0.7170

 Emerging Market Equity 5.0% 8.93%

 Core Bond 20.0% 1.07%

 High-Yield Bond 2.5% 3.14%

 Bank Loan 2.5% 3.55%

 Real Estate 5.0% 5.09%

 Covered Calls 20.0% 4.12%

 Total 100.0%

-The discount rates used to measure the total pension liability was 7.00% as of June 30, 2020 and 7.00% as of June 30, 2019.
+The discount rates used to measure the total pension liability was 7.00% as of June 30, 2021 and June 30, 2020.
 The projection of cash flows used to determine the discount rate assumed plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the actuarially determined contribution rates.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
-Projected employer contributions that are intended to fund the service costs of future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
+Projected employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
+Projected employer contributions that are intended to fund the service costs of future plan members, are not included.
 Based on those assumptions, the Pension Plan's fiduciary net position was projected to be available to make all projected future benefit payments for current plan members.
-Therefore, the long-term expected rate of return on Pension Plan investments was applied to all periods of projected benefit payments to determine the total pension liability as of both June 30, 2020 and June 30, 2019.
+Therefore, the long- term expected rate of return on Pension Plan investments was applied to all periods of projected benefit payments to determine the total pension liability as of both June 30, 2021 and June 30, 2020.